nafis-neehal/nafis-neehal.github.io/_pages/publications.md

     </li>

     <li>
-      <u>Neehal, Nafis</u>, and M. A. Mottalib.
+      <u>Nafis Neehal</u>, and M. A. Mottalib.
 "Prediction of preferred personality for friend recommendation in social networks using
       artificial neural network."
 In 2019 International Conference on Electrical, Computer and Communication Engineering (ECCE), pp. 1-6.
 IEEE, 2019.

       <br>